vanhoangkha/Networking-fundamentals/Day64_REST_APIs.md

 - “Cisco DevNet is Cisco’s developer program to help developers and IT professionals who want to write applications and develop integrations with Cisco products, platforms, and API’s”

-- DevNet offers lots of free resources such as courses, tutorials, labs, sandboxes, documentation, etc to learn about AUTOMATION and develop your skills
+- DevNet offers lots of free resources such as courses, tutorials, labs, sandboxes, documentation, etc to learn about Tự động hóa and develop your skills

-- There is also a DevNet certification track that you can pursue if you are interested in AUTOMATION
+- There is also a DevNet certification track that you can pursue if you are interested in Tự động hóa

 - We will use their Cisco DNA Center Sandbox to send a REST API call using Postman
     - DNA Center is one of Cisco’s SDN Controllers (covered in more detail later)